Acne is caused by a buildup of dead skin cells, bacteria, and dried sebum that blocks the hair follicles in the skin.

 High humidity and sweating

 Acne may occur with each menstrual period in younger women and may clear up or substantially worsen during pregnancy.
-Polycystic ovary syndrome Polycystic Ovary Syndrome (PCOS) Polycystic ovary syndrome is characterized by slight obesity, irregular or no menstrual periods, and symptoms caused by high levels of male hormones (androgens).
-It involves disruption of the... read more (PCOS) is a hormone disorder that can disrupt the menstrual cycle and can trigger or worsen acne.
+Polycystic ovary syndrome Polycystic Ovary Syndrome (PCOS) Polycystic ovary syndrome is characterized by irregular or no menstrual periods and often obesity or symptoms caused by high levels of male hormones (androgens), such as excess body hair and... read more (PCOS) is a hormone disorder that can disrupt the menstrual cycle and can trigger or worsen acne.
 The use of certain drugs, particularly corticosteroids and anabolic steroids Anabolic Steroids Anabolic steroids are synthetic (man-made) versions of testosterone that are used to increase muscle size.
 Anabolic steroids are hormones that promote muscle growth and increase strength and... read more , can worsen acne or cause acne flare-ups.
 Certain cosmetics, cleansers, and lotions may worsen acne by clogging the pores.
 Clothing that is too tight and high humidity and sweating can trigger acne.

 Did You Know...